TiansiGu/compdetect/README.md

 ```
 % ./compdetect_server
 ```
-Note, if you changed `server_port_preprobing` to your custom value, be sure to run the server application with the same port as program parameter
+Note, if you changed `server_port_preprobing` to your custom value, be sure to run the server application with the same port as command-line parameter
 ```
 % ./compdetect_server [server_port_preprobing]
 ```